The Privacy and Security Policy

-Our free email newsletter is only sent to those customers who voluntarily join our newsletter subscriber list when they place an order, request a catalog, or otherwise choose to subscribe — our newsletter is for our customers, not to spam people with.
-If for any reason you want to unsubscribe, send an e-mail to firstname.lastname@example.org and you will be taken off the list — no questions asked.
+Our free email newsletter (there is a form on the left to subscribe) is only sent to those customers who voluntarily join our newsletter subscriber list when they place an order, request a catalog, or otherwise choose to subscribe — our newsletter is for our customers, not to spam people with.
+If for any reason you want to unsubscribe, send an e-mail to email@example.com and you will be taken off the list — no questions asked.

 Shopping at A Taste of Kentucky is safe & secure

-We take the issue of online security very seriously, and as part of the VeriSign Secure Site Program, we make every effort to protect the needs of our customers by providing authenticated, secure connections between our website and your computer.
+We take the issue of online security very seriously and we make every effort to protect the needs of our customers by providing authenticated, secure connections between our website and your computer.